 Harold Miller, The Desire of our Soul: a user’s guide to the Book of Common Prayer (Dublin: Columba, 2004).

 Paul Bradshaw (ed), The New SCM Dictionary of Liturgy and Worship (London: SCM Press, 2nd ed, 2002).

 The Book of Common Prayer (2004): understanding the liturgy and worship of the Church of Ireland.

-(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
-This essay is based on notes for a lecture at the Reader Course Day Conference on Saturday 6 June 2015.
+Canon Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
+This essay is based on notes for a lecture at the Reader Course Day Conference on Saturday 9 June 2012.